noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 her face.
 It seems that she noticed that Lilia-san hadn’t returned earlier than she expected and came to look for her.

 [...It seems that I’m intruding.
-Please excuse me....
+Please excuse me...
 I’ll come back after “around 2 hours”.]

 [Wait?!
 W-Wait right there, Luna!
 It’s a misunderstanding!!!]